Honey and Mumford Learning Styles

 The Honey & Mumford Learning Styles Questionnaire

 Honey and Mumford's learning styles were developed by Peter Honey and Alan Mumford in 1986.
-Their work is inspired by and built upon Kolb’s learning styles model (Leaver, 2005) however, they produced their own Learning Styles Questionnaire (LSQ) because it was found that Kolb’s LSI had low validity with managers.
-Teacher training courses like the AET qualification teach the importance of a teacher trainer to know their own learning preference as well as their learners’ preferences for a truly engaging learning experience.
+Their work is inspired by and built upon Kolb’s learning styles model (Leaver, 2005); however, they produced their own Learning Styles Questionnaire (LSQ) because it was found that Kolb’s LSI had low validity with managers.
+Teacher training courses like the AET qualification teach the importance of teacher trainers knowing their own learning preferences as well as their learners’ preferences for a truly engaging learning experience.

 Instead of asking people directly how they learn, as Kolb’s LSI does, Honey and Mumford gave a questionnaire that probes general behavioural tendencies.
 The rationale behind this is that most people have never consciously considered how they really learn.
 And to be an effective learner, individuals must know about their learning styles or preferences and find ways to learn using those methods.
 These methods include using multiple resources to cater to individual learner needs.
-The award in education course is designed to teach the application of different learning styles for trainers according to the learner's individual learning preferences.
+Our level 3 award in education and training course is designed to teach the application of different learning styles for trainers according to the learner's individual learning preferences.

-To help with finding the correct learning style or preference, Honey and Mumford have developed a questionnaire built on a continuum as the figure shows below.
+To help with finding the correct learning style or preference, Honey and Mumford have developed a questionnaire built on a continuum, as the figure shows below.
 Knowing your learning style helps you to make smarter decisions in adjusting the learning opportunities and your preference of best learning, increasing the range and variety of experiences which are potential learning opportunities, improving learning skills and awareness (Zwanenberg, 2016).
 Teachers really have to work towards developing techniques that aid every learner equally in the classroom.
-The Level 3 AET course extensively discusses the role, importance and techniques of catering to the learning needs of individual learners.
-This course is ideal if one wants to get into teaching.
 We have multiple learner types enrolled on our online AET qualification.
 One solution we use to cater to different learning needs is to use a variety of resources that cater to all learner types.
+The Level 3 AET course extensively discusses the role, importance and techniques of catering to the learning needs of individual learners.
+This course is ideal if you want to get into teaching.

 What are the four Honey & Mumford learning styles?

 Activists: Activists are those individuals who learn by doing.
 Activists need to get their hands filthy.
-They have a receptive way to deal with learning, including themselves completely and without inclination in new encounters.
+They have a receptive way of dealing with learning, including themselves completely and without inclination in new encounters.

 Theorists: These learners get a kick out of the chance to comprehend the hypothesis behind the activities.
 They require models, ideas and truths with a specific end goal to participate in the learning procedure.
 Like to break down and integrate, drawing new data into a methodical and consistent ‘hypothesis’.